hwlee0103/python-basic-web-scraper/README.md

 save extracted job info to jobs array and print from main.py import function from indeed.py as get_indeed_jobs instead of using it on main and import other many functions.

+soverflow.py
+:extract job informations from stackoverflow get_jobs(): extracting job infos; function like a button starts all the work